Git Annotated Tags

 • Reindents Black's output, by the same amount as the original unindent.

-See enblacken on github.
+See enblacken on github

 LXD for Development Environments.